Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

-Purchasing ad space can be considered marketing—so can an infinite number of social media posts.
+Purchasing ad space can be considered marketing and so can an infinite number of social media posts.
 However, without a clear direction, most of this will only result in excess spending instead of meaningful market reach.

-A strategic marketing planning process is key to help ensure that your goals and actions are driven by realistic factors like your market position and updated market behavior.
-Along with a proper monitoring strategy, this process helps you stay on track to achieve your highest-value business goals.
+A strategic marketing plan is key to help ensure that your goals and actions are driven by realistic factors like your market position and updated market behavior.
+Along with a proper monitoring strategy, marketing planning helps you stay on track to achieve your highest-value business goals.

 What is Strategic Marketing Planning?

-Strategic marketing planning is the practice of developing marketing strategies to meet all manner of business objectives or goals—in its ideal state, an effective marketing strategy takes into account a company’s current status and goals, external factors such as the market and competition, in coming up with action plans to help improve business performance.
+Strategic marketing management is the practice of developing marketing strategies to meet all manner of business objectives or goals.
+In its ideal state, an effective strategic marketing plan takes into account a company’s current status and goals, external factors such as the market and competition, in coming up with action plans to help improve business performance.

 The resulting strategy can look vastly different depending on goals, which can range from increasing revenue, improving visibility, or pursuing a rebrand, among others.
 Ultimately, the strategy serves to inform future work, while also leaving room for change.